dessertlab/generative-ai-cybersecurity/README.md

       where `file2` is `scripts/results/output_prompt_engineering_metrics.txt` file.
     - The script will create bar charts to visualize the differences between the metrics of the different outputs.

+Below is an image showing the comparison of metrics between the outputs generated without prompt engineering and with few-shot prompt engineering:

+![Metric Comparison](saved_output/direct_few_shot.png)

 Follow these steps to apply prompt engineering and evaluate its impact on the code generation quality.

-### Saved Outputs
+## Saved Outputs

 In the `saved_outputs` folder, you will find examples generated with ChatGPT-4.
 These examples illustrate how the model's outputs look like with different prompt engineering techniques applied.

-### Metric Comparison

-Below is an image showing the comparison of metrics between the outputs generated without prompt engineering and with few-shot prompt engineering:

-![Metric Comparison](saved_output/direct_few_shot.png)

 ## Credits